llott7/Picross-Image-Puzzle-Generator/PicrossImagePuzzleGenerator_SSD.md

 ###1.
 Introduction
 **Purpose**

-The purpose of the Software Design Document is to discuss and describe the implementation of the Picross Image Puzzle Generator as specified in the Software Requirements Document.
-The Picross Image Puzzle Generator is designed to allow the the user to import puzzles, scan or upload images and converts them to puzzles, exports puzzles, and provides hints to solve puzzles.
+The purpose of the Software Design Document is to discuss and describe the implementation of the Picross Image Puzzle Generator(PIPG) as specified in the Software Requirements Document.
+The Picross Image Puzzle Generator is designed to allow the the user to upload images and converts them to puzzles, import puzzles, create and exports puzzles, provides hints to solve a puzzles, and solves puzzles.

 **Intended Audience**

 Unlike the SRS document, which was written on a much larger and understandable scope for a wider audience, this SSD is more for those that are directly involved in the program or will be in the future.
-Whether it's us as developers right now or for consultants and product distribution services that might end up viewing it in the future, we're providing a general summmary of our product and how ir works, why it works, and who is likely to use it.
+Whether it is us as developers right now or for consultants and product distribution services that might end up viewing it in the future, we're providing a general summmary of our product and how it works, why it works, and who is likely to use it.

 **Product Scope**